EricRohlfs/blog/docs/html_tagged_template_literal.md

 Cannot nest html via html`<div>${childHtmlString}</div>`.

 This hasn't been an issue for me.
-I have several work arounds
+I have several work arounds.
+Either a separate component, or a separate template in the same component.

-### Workaround As a whole different component
+### Workaround As separate component

 ``` html`<div><child-component></child-component></div> ```